bodong1987/Avalonia.PropertyGrid/README.md

         }
     }
 ```
-2. The second method is to use System.ComponentModel.DataAnnotations.ValidationAttribute to mark the target attribute, both system-provided and user-defined. for example:
+2. The second method is to use System.ComponentModel.DataAnnotations.ValidationAttribute to mark the target property, both system-provided and user-defined. for example:
 ```C#
     public class ValidatePlatformAttribute : ValidationAttribute
     {